Efficiently Training Time-to-First-Spike Spiking Neural Networks from Scratch: Introduction

-Among the existing coding methods, TTFS coding communicates by the timing of first spike, which brings rapid information processing ability for humans and animals \cite{thorpe1996speed,thorpe2001spike,johansson2004first,gollisch2008rapid}.
-Its SNN implementation enforces single-spike firing without requiring extra parameters, such as the scalar in burst coding or the temporal weights in phase coding, thereby offering extreme sparsity and energy efficiency for neuromorphic hardware.
-These distinguished characteristics have attracted increasing interest from the SNN community, and serial research about TTFS SNNs are reported including the ANN-to-SNN conversion methods \cite{rueckauer2018conversion, zhang2019tdsnn, stanojevic2023exact} and the directly training methods \cite{kheradpisheh2020temporal, kheradpisheh2022bs4nn, yang2024tq, stanojevic2024high}.
-However, the rigorous restriction of spike numbers brings a huge challenge to training TTFS SNNs, and their accuracy is much lower than traditional SNNs.
-In this article, we address TTFS SNN training challenges through an efficient framework comprising parameter initialization, weight normalization, temporal decoding, and pooling analysis.
+Neural coding, which is fundamental to SNNs, governs how information is represented through spikes.
+Among the existing coding methods, Time-to-First-Spike (TTFS) coding encodes information through the timing of the first spike, enabling rapid biological processing \cite{gollisch2008rapid}.
+TTFS thus provides extreme sparsity and energy efficiency for neuromorphic hardware, attracting significant research interest and yielding methods such as ANN-to-SNN conversion \cite{rueckauer2018conversion} and direct training \cite{kheradpisheh2022bs4nn}.
+However, strict spike constraints in TTFS SNNs pose significant training challenges.
+These constraints typically result in substantially lower accuracy than that of traditional SNNs.
+To address this limitation, we propose an efficient framework that integrates parameter initialization, weight normalization, and a temporal decoder.
 Our contributions are as follows:

-\begin{enumerate} \item We identify the signal diminishing problem caused by Kaiming initialization in TTFS SNNs (Figure \ref{fig:p_kaiming_dim}) and solve it by proposing a novel parameter initialization method (ETTFS-init), which stabilizes the mean and variance of post-synaptic currents across layers, resulting in a stable distribution (Figure \ref{fig:p_ttfs_dim}).

-\item We apply the normalization method to weights to prevent distribution shift during training, which accelerates convergence and achieves higher accuracy (Figure \ref{fig:acc_kaiming_ttfs}).

-\item We propose a novel temporal weighting decoding to encourage early firing to reduce latency.
-Figure \ref{fig:number_spikes} shows that the proposed decoding dramatically decreases the number of inference time-steps.

-\item We re-evaluate the pooling layers in TTFS SNNs and recommend using average-pooling to keep the one-spike characteristic, which is the precondition of the parameter initialization and weight normalization methods.